beefyfinance/beefy-v2/src/features/data/README.md

 - Review file structure, every file has the same name, it's driving me nuts
 - Is there any reason why the config data (chain, vaults, etc) should be in the redux state?
 Why not have just a local global variable storing those?
 - Is this really necessary to test that rejected and pending do nothing on all reducers?
+- Do we query contract data of active vaults/boosts first?
+Maybe user staked in there.
+But how many users really

 # TODO: